-To change the view and content of your sequence table, click (Column Chooser) in the sequence table toolbar.
+To change the view and content of your sequence table, click Column Chooser) in the sequence table toolbar.
 Select the columns that you want to show within the sequence table.
-Depending on the installed software packages, additional columns will be available, for example, the Target Mass column if an LC/MS is installed.
+Depending on the installed software packages, additional columns will be available, for example, the Target Mass column if an LC/MS or CE/MS is installed.